 The art of retreating

-To rewild is to return to a natural, unconditioned/uncultivated state.
+To rewild is to cultivate a aliveness.
 In ecological terms, it’s often about reintroducing a species of wildlife to an area or repairing damaged ecosystems so that nature can do its thing — be vibrant, generate, grow.
-In human terms, it’s not dissimilar.
+In human terms, it’s not dissimilar, but it’s about how go forward.
 A gentle clearing.
 A softening.
 A stripping away of things (including exhaustion) so that we can feel ourselves truly listening, truly feeling, truly sensing.
 What lies beneath it — that’s the magic to be discovered.

 The experience RewildRestore is an immersive experience, dedicated to beauty and the power of ritual.
 You will experience restorative water and multisensory rituals; adventure into secret, ancient locations; vibrant community and beautiful Cyclades-sourced meals; and fully supported spaciousness for doing what calls you.

 The setting Eros Keros, four luxurious Cycladic homes resting in the luxurious gaze of the sacred island of Keros, on the island of Koufonisi.